-\paragraph{Joint Camera Calibration} NeRF$--$, BARF, and SCNeRF \cite{jeong2021self,lin2021barf,jeong2021self} optimize camera parameters and NeRF model parameters jointly to eliminate the requirements of known camera parameters.
-RoDyNeRF \cite{liu2023robust} optimizes a dynamic NeRF jointly with camera parameters to tackle the failure of COLMAP in highly dynamic scenes.
-However, previous methods can not compensate for the inaccurate synchronization across multi-view videos capturing dynamic scenes.
+\paragraph{Joint Camera Calibration} NeRF$--$, BARF, and SCNeRF \cite{jeong2021self,lin2021barf,jeong2021self} optimize camera parameters and NeRF parameters jointly to eliminate the requirements of known camera parameters in the static setting.
+RoDyNeRF \cite{liu2023robust} optimizes dynamic NeRF jointly with camera parameters to tackle the failure of COLMAP in highly dynamic scenes.
+However, previous methods can not compensate for the inaccurate synchronization across multi-view videos.
 Traditional approaches for synchronization utilize timecode systems \cite{li2022neural} or audio peaks recorded simultaneously with videos \cite{shrstha2007synchronization}.
-Therefore, these methods need additional devices, and they may not produce accurate results or cannot be applied to videos with significant noise.
+Consequently, these methods require additional devices, and they may not produce accurate results or cannot be applied to videos with significant noise.
 We overcome these limitations by jointly training per-camera time offsets on top of the existing dynamic NeRFs.